 The dry weight of the Ollie is 4,900 pounds, so I could only tow it with a large vehicle, like a mid-size truck.
 The 16-foot awning was a favorite feature, and if I were ordering one of my own, I would get the optional solar panel installed on the roof.

 - Solar panel is optional

 - TV placement

 Airstream doesn’t just make the iconic bullet campers out of aluminum, they’ve also got a player in the fiberglass game.
 They have a retro look, but with a slightly modern twist.
 The Nest is 16 feet long and has a dry weight of 3,300 pounds.
-It’s a small camper but loaded with features.
+It’s a small and lightweight camper but loaded with features.

 I loved the interior with the mint green upholstery because it felt like living in an original Airstream.
 The Nest sleeps two with the bed that switches from a u-shaped dinette into a cushy tufted mattress.
 The bathroom is compact but functional.
 Even though the Nest is cozy, the number of windows never made it feel cramped.

 The retro styling comes with plenty of high-tech features.
 I loved running the LED lights from my Bluetooth on my phone.
 The galley has a two-burner cooktop and a USB and 110 outlets.
-Unfortunately, it does not have a refrigerator or microwave.
+Unfortunately, it does not have an RV refrigerator or microwave.
 It does not have a TV or other entertainment features.
 It does have an exterior awning for added shade on warm days.

 - Retro styling

 - Tufted cushions become queen bed